-Building upon the success of existing Preclearance operations, CBP is looking to expand the program to new locations in 2020 and beyond.
-CBP is now accepting applications from non U.S. airports and governments to apply for Preclearance.
-Inquiries and questions can be submitted to email@example.com.
+Building upon the success of existing Preclearance operations, CBP is looking to expand the program to strategic locations in 2021 and beyond.
+Interested foreign governments and airport operators can submit inquiries pertaining to Preclearance expansion to firstname.lastname@example.org.

-*Note: Preclearance applications are not for individual travelers.
-The eligible parties that can apply are foreign governments and airport operators.
+*Note: Preclearance is not for individual travelers.
+The eligible parties are foreign governments and airport operators.

 Q: What is Preclearance?